jordan-castelloe/nss-ted-talks/group-work.md

 - Try asking questions about other people’s ideas if you don’t understand them.

 #### Okay, maybe it’s not a confidence issue and you’re actually behind some of your teammates
 - It’s better to be upfront about it than try to fudge your way through - you are not here to prove yourself.
-You are here to learn!
+You're here to learn!
-- You can say something like, “I feel shaky on this, I’m going to go slower and make sure I understand it”
+- You can say something like, “I feel shaky on this, I’m going to go slower and make sure I understand it.”
+This is totally fine!
+You don't have to feel bad about that!
 - You should understand every line of code in your project.
 Making sure that happens is about 70% on you and 30% on your teammates.
 - Ask to go over code you don’t understand!

 ## If you feel like you’re ahead of your teammates:
-- Are you really?
+- Ask yourself: are you really?
 Is it possible that they just communicate differently or less confidently?
 - Don’t do significantly more than your share of the work!
-Workload should be distributed pretty evenly among group members.
+- Workload should be distributed pretty evenly among group members.
 If you’re working faster than everybody else, pause and offer to help.
-Try pair programming - push yourself to communicate more and code less.
+- Try pair programming - push yourself to communicate more and code less.
 - Listen to their input.
 There’s a good chance they know something you don’t or were paying attention in class when you weren’t.